softworkz/embyuserwiki/Roku.md

 Emby for Roku can handle just about any type of media thanks to [Emby Server transcoding](Transcoding).
 Read below to learn how to direct play your media without transcoding.

+# Setup Guide

+A setup guide is available in the [Emby Community](http://emby.media/community/index.php?/topic/6763-emby-for-roku/).

 # Direct Play Media Formats

 * Video — H.264/AVC (.MKV, .MP4, .MOV), on Roku 4 only: H.265/HEVC (.MKV, .MP4, .MOV); VP9 (.MKV)